goatgirl86/15_R_MechaCar_Statistical_Analysis/README.md

 ### Test Two
 -	Metrics Tested - Vehicle Cost and Financing Rates by Competitor
 -	Hypotheses - Null: No difference in average vehicle cost or financing rates between MechaCar and competitor(s), Alternate: There is a difference.
 -	Statistical Test Performed - Two-Way ANOVA.
-This test can compare multiple independent variables (in this case vehicle type and competitor).
+This test can compare multiple independent variables (in this case financing rate and competitor).
 I like this test because it elaborates on Test One by adding financing to the equation.
 -	Data Needed - Vehicle costs and financing rates from different competitors

 ### Test Three